Executive Committee Nominations for 2025-2026

 General responsibilities

-All officers, including subcommittee chairs, have voting rights on the Executive Committee, and are expected to participate in the Committee’s conference calls, which are generally every two weeks.
+All officers, including subcommittee chairs, have voting rights on the Executive Committee, and are expected to participate in the Committee’s conference calls, which usually last one hour twice a month.
 Executive Committee members are expected to find their own support to attend the annual conference.

 Offices open for election